Hitomizavr/python-game-helicopter/README.md

 ## Install required libraries for the game to work
 1. Python version more >= 3
 2. Enter the command `pip install pygame`
-3. Enter the comman `pip install pynput`
+3. Enter the command `pip install pynput`

 ### Version game
 - The game was developed using a version of Python.
 3.12.5